NURS FPX 6200 Assessment 3 Strategic Planning Report

 Critical Leadership Qualities and Skills

-An effective execution of strategic plans requires certain leadership values and skills that help drive change and sustainability within the organization.
-Leadership and resistance can be addressed through change management skills, which will ensure smooth transitions for BHCHP staff within integrated care delivery.
-Emotional intelligence is useful in building relationships with homeless clients, individuals who experience trauma, mental illnesses, and systematic discrimination on an almost daily basis (Barry et al., 2023).
+A good implementation of strategic plans requires some leadership values and skills that will motivate change and sustainability in the organization.
+Change management skills will enable leadership and resistance since they will help smoothly transition the BHCHP staff through the integrated care delivery.
+Emotional intelligence assists in building connections with the homeless clients, who daily experience trauma, mental illness, and systematic discrimination (Barry et al., 2023).

 Conclusion